waynedovey/GitOps-Workshop/chapter4/Chapter-4-GitOps-and-ArgoCD.md

 Create the new repository on Github and add the Bastion node keys

 ![Image 12: Add Public ssh keys][image-12]

+Then jump to the shell, create a new empty folder somewhere, and issue the following commands:

 ```bash
 $ mkdir person-service-config